1.c) Stars, expansion of the Universe and dark energy

-Our knowledge of the characteristics of different types of stars is constantly evolving, on par with the improvements made in observations carried out.
+Our knowledge of the characteristics of different types of stars is continually evolving, on par with the improvements made in observations carried out.

 What are the stars?

 The concept of a star is not very well defined; in theory, they are astronomical objects, which –due to their size and gravitational force– have begun the nuclear fusion reactions converting Hydrogen into Helium, thus emitting a significant amount of electromagnetic energy and other particles.
 In fact, they release so much energy that, throughout their lives, they lose a notable percentage of their mass.
 An example is our Sun.

-Nonetheless, there are stars that –after finishing all the available Hydrogen– have a big increase in volume, due to the change of dominant forces in their internal composition.
+Nonetheless, there are stars that –after finishing all the available Hydrogen– have a vast increase in volume, due to the change of dominant forces in their internal composition.
 We call them red giants.

 Others go through the supernova phase –a giant explosion– and become neutron stars.

 Origin, birth, and formation of stars

 As stated in Wikipedia, processes of formation of stars are unknown to some extent.
 There are numerous variables involved; such as composition and concentration of cosmic dust, magnetic field, temperature, pressure, nuclear fusion processes, and proximity to previous supernova explosions.

 Death of stars and supernovae

 Astrophysics has observed the expansion of the Universe by using supernovas or stars dying in great explosions as points of reference in space.

 Types of stars

 There are various types of stars, with particular characteristics like size and mass.

-When the death of a star is imminent, a sudden explosion of the star or supernova may occur.
+When the death of a star is imminent, a sudden explosion or supernova may occur.

 After the explosion of type II supernovae, neutron stars form.
 These stars must have a mass above 9 or 10 times that of the Sun, and below some other limit.
-The origin and formation process of neutron stars is more or less clear, according to the explanations provided by Wikipedia.
+The origin and formation process of neutron stars is more or less known, according to the explanations provided by Wikipedia.